otglot/JDot-VidExpo-Tool/README.md

 # JDot-VidExpo-Tool
-A Chrome Web Exstention tool, which enables you to download a variety of web-based videos, for example: private Vimeo video, Twitter videos, Facebook videos and many others.
+A Chrome Web Extention tool, which enables you to download a variety of web-based videos, for example, private Vimeo video, Twitter videos, Facebook videos and many others.